Boot Liners and Mats

 Car Boot Liners and Mats: Protecting your investment!

 Do you ever carry muddy boots in the back of your car?
 Or garden refuse?
 Or wet, sandy towels after a visit to the beach?
 Or carry large items back from the DIY or garden centre?
 Or do you have a dog?
 Or do you have an MPV and want to protect all the carpets?
-If the answer to any of these and numerous similar questions is "Yes" then you are a particularly good prospect for a Carbox or Autoform boot liner!
+If the answer to any of these and numerous similar questions is "Yes" then you are a particularly good prospect for a Carbox, Autoform or Rezaw-Plast boot liner!

 "Why should I buy a car boot liner or mat?"

 If you haven't thought much about the benefits of buying a car specific liner for your car - and why should you, they aren't the most scintillating of products! - this section is for you.
 We reckon there are three main reasons for investing in car boot protection:

 - Protecting your vehicle's carpets (and, with High liners, the expensive side panels) will make a considerable difference to its resale value.

 - You'll save a lot of clearing up, which is unnecessary time and hassle - perhaps earth from the garden centre, or sand from the beach, or mud from the dogs, or whatever revolting chemical might leak out of its cheaply made container on the way home from the supermarket or DIY shop.
 Carbox and Autoform liners have 'a rim around the edge' so that whatever spills on the liner stays on the liner, and they're car specific so there are no gaps.